 Creamy mushrooms on toast

 While I was in Copenhagen, smørrebrød became an obsession for me.
-I sought out different places and versions of the open faced sandwich for breakfast, lunch , a snack and occasionally dinner.
-They were amazing, small bites packed with unique combinations and flavors.
-Everything from smoked salmon, to pickled herring, ham and vegetarian versions were gobbled up with joy, and a glass of beer to wash them down.
-These creations changed everything I knew about a sandwich, they went from large sandwiched filled with processed meat and cheese to delicate bites of real flavor and freshness.
+I sought out different places and versions of the open-faced sandwich for breakfast, lunch, a snack and occasionally dinner.
+They were amazing, small bites packed with unique combinations and flavours.
+Everything from smoked salmon to pickled herring, ham, and vegetarian versions was gobbled up with joy, and a glass of beer was used to wash them down.
+These creations changed everything I knew about sandwiches, from large sandwiches filled with processed meat and cheese to delicate bites of authentic flavour and freshness.

-A smørrebrød is essentially a slice of really good bread, usually a rye bread, topped with any variety of meats, usually herring, salmon or other smoked fish, or other meats and a condiment or sauce of choice.
-Newer versions have changed some of the rules, vegetarian versions also taking center stage and local farm-to-tables efforts in Denmark making these creations pieces of art and deliciousness.
-I do love making canapés, and every time I make one of these I am taken back to the streets of Copenhagen.
+A smørrebrød is essentially a slice of really good bread, usually rye bread, topped with any variety of meats, usually herring, salmon or other smoked fish, or other meats and a condiment or sauce of choice.
+Newer versions have changed some rules; vegetarian versions are also taking centre stage, and local farm-to-tables efforts in Denmark are making these creations pieces of art and deliciousness.
+I love making canapés, and every time I make one, I am taken back to the streets of Copenhagen.

 This version is rich and decadent.
-A mix of fresh mushrooms, or button mushrooms if you are on a budget or lack the ability to buy the different varieties, lightly scented with thyme and citrus peel and slow cooked in cream.
+It consists of a mix of fresh mushrooms or button mushrooms if you are on a budget or lack the ability to buy the different varieties.
+The mushrooms are lightly scented with thyme and citrus peel and slow-cooked in cream.
 I usually cook healthy, but I could not stop eating these decadent smørrebrød.
 They make for the perfect small bite at a party or as a meal with a nice bowl of soup.

 For more recipes from this cookbook, click here.